Ankit1139/gulp-html-replace/readme.md

 // Options is an array of strings htmlreplace({js: ['js/monster.js', 'js/hero.js']})
 ```
->If your options strings ends with `.js` or `.css` they will be replaced by correct script/style tags, so you don't need to specify a template like in the example below.
+>If your options strings ends with `.js` or `.css` they will be replaced by correct script/style tags, so you don't need to specify a template like given in the example below.

 ###### Advanced example:
 ```javascript